 Most of the information privacy research is dealing with privacy concerns in the context of e-commerce, mobile, and Internet services.
 Newer studies are concentrating on privacy protection and try to measure privacy behaviors but also try to develop privacy artifacts which shall mitigate privacy concerns and help to protect users' personal data.
 FTC recommended a greater control over the collection and use of personal data through simplified choices by the user but also argue for increased transparency.
-Scholars therefore need to explore the contextual nature of information privacy in order to understand privacy behavior but also the consequences of privacy violations in different situations.
+Scholars therefore need to explore the contextual nature of information privacy violations in different situations.
 But also the improvement of transparency, measures enabling risk assessment, and anonymization suitable for everyday's business life should to be investigated.